devonartis/aws-security-workshops/docs/workshops/identity-round-robin/ess/build.md

     This means that your *effective* privileges have been *temporarily*  replaced with those of the SecOperator role.

 6. Now go to the Amazon Inspector Console.
-Click **Assessment Runs** and check the box to the left of the instance and click **Run**.
-After several seconds you will see an error message telling you that you are not authorized to call the StartAssessmentRun action.
+Click **Assessment Templates* and check the box to the left of the template name that begins with *LampInspectorAssessmentTemplate* and click **Run**.
+After several seconds you will see an error message telling you that you are not authorized to call the StartAssessmentRun action.|TY<>|
-This is because you have read-only access to Inspector.

 7. Now go to the GuardDuty Console and try to modify the **Updated findings** field.
 You will see an error message telling you that you are not authorized to perform the UpdateDetector action.
 This is because you have read-only access to GuardDuty.